Large Language Models are Powerful Electronic Health Record Encoders: Results

 \subsection{Experimental Setup}

-Our primary analysis was conducted using the EHRSHOT benchmark, which contains \acp{ehr} from \np{6739} adult patients treated at Stanford Health Care and Lucile Packard Children’s Hospital between 1990 and 2023.
-This dataset includes \np{921499} visits and over \np{41.6} million clinical events \cite{wornow_ehrshot_2023}, and serves as a standardized benchmark with \np{15} clinical prediction tasks organized into \np{4} task groups, along with predefined splits and publicly available code. \Cref{tab:cohort_ehrshot_ukb_overview} summarizes cohort statistics, and task details are shown in \cref{tab:ehrshot_prediction_tasks_overview}.
-Further information on task definitions and preprocessing is provided in \cref{subsec:methods/ehrshot_database_and_prediction_tasks}.
+Our primary analyses used the EHRSHOT benchmark, which contains \acp{ehr} from \np{6739} adult patients treated at Stanford Health Care and Lucile Packard Children’s Hospital between 1990 and 2023.
+The dataset includes \np{921499} visits and more than \np{41.6} million clinical events, and defines a standardized evaluation across \np{15} clinical prediction tasks from \np{4} task categories, with predefined splits and public code \cite{wornow_ehrshot_2023}. \Cref{tab:cohort_ehrshot_ukb_overview} summarizes cohort statistics, and task details are shown in \cref{tab:ehrshot_prediction_tasks_overview}.
+Additional information on task definitions and preprocessing is provided in \cref{subsec:methods/ehrshot_database_and_prediction_tasks}.